HilmiZul/kabengrpl/README.md

 ```

 ## Contribute
-I'm no sure people want to contribute to this project, but feel free if you want to contribute like bug report, bug fix or create feature.
+Feel free if you want to contribute like bug report, bug fix or create feature.
 Follow the instruction bellow to get started.

 - Fork this repo into your repository